retimax/.dotfiles/README.md

  ## Credits
- I've copy paste the script from this repo **https://github.com/Nimeavles/Qtile-installation-tool** but obiously addaptin it to i3wm
+ I've copy paste the script from this repo **https://github.com/Nimeavles/Qtile-installation-tool** but obiously addapting it to i3wm

  # LONG LIVE ARCH